NepeinAV/react-native-reanimated-pager-view/README.md

 ### Alternative: useIsOnscreenPage Hook

-For simpler cases, you can use the `useIsOnscreenPage` hook:
+You can also use the `useIsOnscreenPage` hook:

 ```tsx
 import React, { useMemo } from 'react';